storj/docs/app/(docs)/object-mount/linux/installation/mac-linux/page.md

 Within each division you will find details and setting recommendations for **Docker** and **Rancher**.

-If unspecified, instructions will presume Docker as your containerization platform.
+**Note:** If unspecified, instructions will presume Docker as your containerization platform.

 {% tabs %}
 {% tab label="Intel Processor" %}